Fred Gruber

 Senior Principal Scientist

-Aug 2018 – Present Somerville, MA
+Aug 2018 – Nov 2023 Somerville, MA

 My focus is in applying causal inference and causal discovery methods on multiple modalities of biological data including RNAseq (single and bulk), single nucleotides variants (germline and somatic), structural variants, copy number variants as well as clinically relevant variables for the purpose of discovering biomarkers and drug targets of various diseases.
 More recently I have worked with multiple myeloma clinical studies as well as the TCGA cancer datasets.
 While I mainly work with our proprietary causal Bayesian network learning and predictive tools as part of my job I also investigate other open source machine learning tools that have potential usage for the type of datasets that we deal with.